-Absurdity means "nonsense, irrationality, incongruity, meaninglessness, and illogicalness" among other things (Collins). - There is a problem with irrational, illogical items of belief in that they can be very, very hard to catch by rational logic and common sense.
-It is so because irrational ties are on their own "wavelengths of mind", so to speak, or areas.
+Absurdity means "nonsense, irrationality, incongruity, meaninglessness, and illogicalness" among other things (Collins). - There is a problem with irrational, illogical items of belief in that they can be very, very hard to catch by rational logic and common sense, as irrational ties are on their own "wavelengths of mind", so to speak, or areas.

-If you cannot reach such idea pockets or idea lagunas, how can you effect them for better?
+If you cannot reach such idea pockets or idea lagunas (rascal beliefs), how can you effect them for better?
 It could be you have to appear silly enough.
 Otherwise bible nonsense serves well to chain down two million millions today.

 With the Giantess Angerboda in Jotunheim [Loki] had three children: Fenrir, Jormungand, and Hel.
 Fenrir was a ravening wolf, known also as the Fenris wolf . . .
 Jormungand they hurled into the deep sea of the universe, where he grew and waxed so great as to be able to encompass the earth and to bite his own tail.
 Therefore he is commonly called the Midgard serpent . . .

 To repeat: Nonsense can bind.
 Many who keep up old nonsense and regard it highly, may snigger at rational thinking too, so it may be oddly hard to get rid of it to the degree it is not relatable to sound reason.
 So, very many are held down by lots of irrational faith.

 The next three sections are rooted in Absurdities of the Bible by the lawyer Clarence Darrow (1857-1938).

 Unreasonable Belief: Superstitious, Crank or Religious-Duped from It?

 Learn to think for yourself.
 Others may not do it very well on your behalf.